ghc/ghc/docs/users_guide/using.rst

                   in a’
         or by using the flag -fno-warn-unused-do-bind

+.. ghc-flag:: -fdiagnostics-color=(always|auto|never)

+    Causes GHC to display error messages with colors.
+To do this, the terminal must have support for ANSI color codes, or else garbled text will appear.
+The default value is `auto`, which means GHC will make an attempt to detect whether terminal supports colors and choose accordingly.
+(Note: the detection mechanism is not yet implemented, so colors are off by default on all platforms.)

 .. ghc-flag:: -ferror-spans

     Causes GHC to emit the full source span of the syntactic entity